 Interest rates are continuing to constrain retail consumer demand due to the cost of borrowing; several months ago, used car customers were increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network, but some of the least competitive APR deals have since improved.
 These will continue to improve with the reductions in CPI inflation lowering expectations for future rates across the board.
 Those dealers who are offering deposit contributions, combined with relatively low APR rates, are seeing the benefit and we expect this trend to continue.
 Interest rates are also having an impact on dealer profitability due to increased holding costs and many are expected to continue to run at stock levels considerably lower than they would have been historically, with vehicle values also remaining higher.
-With base rates expected to stay level for at least the next couple of months, the situation is certainly not expected to deteriorate in the near future and should see a marked improvement once the first reduction in base rates occurs.
+With base rates expected to reduce marginally at some stage over the next few months, the situation is expected to improve in the near future.